cdcrabtree/plotrr/README.md

 Another set of functions helps the researcher evaluate correlations between measures within groups/units. `groupcor` returns a tibble data frame with group/unit identifiers and the correlation coefficient between two measures for each group/unit in a data frame. `groupcorplot` performs a similar function and returns a figure that plots the correlation coefficient between measures within groups/units.
 These functions can help researchers identify important patterns across groups/units.

-In addition to these functions, the package also includes `histplots`, which creates histograms for a measure for each group/unit, and `bivarrugplot`, which returns a plot of the bivariate relationship between two measures alongside a rugplot of each measure.
+In addition to these functions, the package also includes `histplots`, which creates histograms of a measure for each group/unit, and `bivarrugplot`, which returns a plot of the bivariate relationship between two measures alongside a rugplot of each measure.

 Finally, the package also contains several "helper," or convenience, functions.